 Delivering the right care, at the right time, in the right place is an oft-cited goal for healthcare providers.
 The desire to meet these aims is commendable but defining the right place is a constantly moving target.
 We’ve seen care transition from the hospital to ambulatory sites, retail locations, and, most recently, the virtual space.
 Charting that journey over the next decade, we see delivering care at home (C@H) as the next frontier.
 Health systems are uniquely positioned to lead this transition rather than letting other entities leapfrog them.

 This article launches a three-part series in which we will explore the opportunities and challenges for health systems in developing this new frontier.
-We’ll look at the current C@H landscape, examine where and how to start thinking about the financial implications, and offer considerations for how to ensure a successful launch of C@H.
+This article looks at the current C@H landscape.
+In the other two articles, we will examine where and how to start thinking about the financial implications, and offer considerations to ensure a successful launch of C@H.

 Care at Home is having a moment